HaikuoLi/haikuoli.github.io/undergraduate.md

 <p align="center">
   <img width="200" src="https://haikuoli.github.io/files/undergraduate/il18.png"><br>
 </p>
-<i>Others:</i> This thesis work was awarded 2019 Top 0.2% Bachelor Thesis of Shanghai Jiao Tong University</a>.
+<i>Others:</i> This thesis work was awarded 2019 Top 0.2% Bachelor Thesis of Shanghai Jiao Tong University.
 See video of the defense talk <a href="http://sjcg.jwc.sjtu.edu.cn/363/3/3/Video.html">here</a>.
 It was also presented in <a href="https://haikuoli.github.io/files/Academic_Festival2019-Haikuo-IL18.pdf">posters</a> in the 2nd College Academic Festival (Shanghai, 2/2019) and awarded the Best Design Prize.

 <br><br>
 ------